 Jean-Paul is a Partner with Actineo Consulting LLP.
 He is a business agility coach and trainer who is passionate about helping teams do their best work.
 He does this through training courses, workshops, and coaching.
 He has a strong technical background having worked for many years as a software engineer.

 Jose Casal is a business agility consultant & trainer with extensive experience.
-He is dedicated to helping organisations and individuals embrace modern management methodologies including Kanban, Scrum & Collaboration Frameworks.
+He is dedicated to helping organisations and individuals embrace modern management concepts including Flow Thinking, Kanban, Flight Levels & Scrum.
 Strongly motivated towards continuous learning and research, he is able to help organisations achieve better Agility.
 His goal is to create thriving and engaged organisations.

 Jose's experience covers the full breadth of Agile approaches.
-He is a Professional Scrum Trainer (PST), Accredited Kanban Trainer (AKT), Flight Levels Guide (FLG), Enterprise Kanban Coach (EKC) & Certified Trainer for Training from the BACK of the Room!
+He is a Professional Scrum Trainer (PST), Flight Levels Guide (FLG), Professional Kanban Trainer (PKT), Enterprise Kanban Coach (EKC) & Certified Trainer for Training from the BACK of the Room!
+(TBR-CT).
+He is a member of the International Coaching Federation (ICF).
 He co-founded Actineo Consulting LLP in 2015.

 Dr. Klaus Leopold is computer scientist and Kanban pioneer with many years of experience in helping organizations from different industries on their improvement journey with Lean and Kanban.
 He is author of the bestseller “Rethinking Agile”, “Practical Kanban” (www.practicalkanban.com) and co-author of the book “Kanban Change Leadership”.
 Klaus was awarded with the Brickell Key Award for “outstanding achievement and leadership” within the Lean Kanban community in San Francisco, 2014.
 His main interest is establishing lean business agility by improving organizations beyond the team level, especially in large environments from 50 to 5000 people.
 Klaus speaks regularly at renowned Lean and Kanban conferences worldwide.
 He publishes his current thoughts on his blog www.LEANability.com and you can follow him on Twitter at @klausleopold.